Make-School-Courses/MOB-2.1-Local-Persistence-in-iOS/studyGuide.md

   - Core Data
   - Realm

-- Ways you can demonstrate your skill / knowledge level of this outcome
+- *Ways you can demonstrate your skill / knowledge level of this outcome*
   - Identify which method best suits different scenarios.
   - Be able to compare and contrast various persistence options.
   - Be able to explain how each method works.

-**Outcome 2:** Build apps that store information locally on an iOS device
+**Outcome:** Build apps that store information locally on an iOS device

-- Ways we learned about this in the course
+- *Ways we learned about this in the course*
   - Many classes in this course had a starter project that you needed to complete.
   - The Core Data tutorial was a complete app.
   - Your final project is also a working app using persistence.

-- Ways you can demonstrate your skill / knowledge level of this outcome
+- *Ways you can demonstrate your skill / knowledge level of this outcome*
   - Know the basic implementation of each persistence method.

-**Outcome 3:** Use the built in persistence mechanisms in iOS as well as some third party options for persistence
+**Outcome:** Use the built in persistence mechanisms in iOS as well as some third party options for persistence

-- Ways we learned about this in the course
+- *Ways we learned about this in the course*
   - Classes 6 - 10 covered all Core Data.
   - Class 11 covered how to use Realm

-- Ways you can demonstrate your skill / knowledge level of this outcome
+- *Ways you can demonstrate your skill / knowledge level of this outcome*
   - Be able to identify all of the components in the Core Data stack, knowing their responsibilities.
 Try making a diagram.
   - Identify different types of relationships.
   - Create predicates to filter data and then sort.